AdaCore/gnatstudio/docs/users_guide/projects.rst

 hand to add support for any language.

 Languages are a very important part of the project definition.
-For each language, you should specify a naming scheme allow GPS to associate files with that language.
+For each language, you should specify a naming scheme to allow GPS to associate files with that language.
 For example, you could specify that all :file:`.adb` files are Ada, all :file:`.txt` files are standard text files, etc.